-Based upon a review of such reports, the Company believes that all reports were filed on a timely basis.
+Based upon a review of such reports filed for the fiscal year ended December 31, 2003, the Company believes that all reports were filed on a timely basis.

 OTHER INFORMATION

 Cost of Solicitation

 The Company has retained Georgeson Shareholders Communications Inc. to solicit proxies on behalf of the Company and to provide stockholder meeting services for a fee of \$7,500 plus reasonable out-of-pocket expenses.
 These and all other expenses incurred in the solicitation of proxies will be borne by the Company.
 In addition to soliciting proxies by mail, the Company and its directors, officers and employees may also solicit proxies personally, by telephone or other appropriate means.
 No additional compensation will be paid to directors, officers or other employees for such services.
 The Company will reimburse brokers and others holding Common Stock as nominees for their expenses in sending proxy material to the beneficial owners of such Common Stock and obtaining their proxies.